Robustified Domain Adaptation: Experiments

 \subsection{Main Results}

-\textbf{DIGITS} Tab.~\ref{tab:Digits} presents the comparison of the presented CURDA with three baseline models on the DIGITS benchmark.
-It can be seen that although incorporating UDA and RT improved the performance in some extent, our proposed CURDA outperformed all three baseline models on robustness with a large margin, while maintaining a competitive accuracy on clean data.
-Compared with SR+UDA, which achieved the best accuracy, CURDA significantly improved the robustness by at least $31.8\%$ at the cost of less than $4.5\%$ accuracy.
-The degradation of accuracy is unsurprising as multiple work has discussed the trade-off between accuracy and robustness~\cite{Jordan2019TRADE, Rozsa2016AccRob}.
-SR+UDA+RT achieves also better robustness than SR+UDA, but with smaller improvements on robustness than CURDA, SR+UDA+RT suffers a much larger withdraw on accuracy.
+\textbf{DIGITS} Tab.~\ref{tab:Digits} presents the comparison of the proposed CURDA with three baselines on the DIGITS benchmark.
+It can be seen that without adopting any adversarial training strategies, \textit{ADDA and SRDC} cannot defend against target domain adversarial samples.
+Compared with UDA models, CURDA significantly improved the robustness by more than $60\%$.
+The slight degradation of clean sample accuracy is unsurprising since multiple work has discussed the trade-off between accuracy and robustness~\cite{Jordan2019TRADE, Rozsa2016AccRob}.
+Since we performed experiments in inductive UDA scheme, the UDA performance is slightly lower than the original paper.

+It is worth noting that incorporating UDA with adversarial training in source domain, \textit{i.e., UDA+AT in SD}, improved the performance to certain extent.
+However, our proposed CURDA outperformed it on robustness and maintained a competitive accuracy on clean data in the same time.
+In addition, compared with \textit{UDA+AT on SD}, \textit{UDA+AT on SD \& TD} achieves better robustness in most of the cases, but suffers from accuracy drop on clean samples.
+This result verifies that the label-free robust loss can mislead the domain adaptation training and cause misclassification on target clean samples.

-To further investigate the difference of CURDA and baseline models, we visualized the learnt representations with t-SNE ~\cite{LeCun2006tSNE} on MNIST $\rightarrow$ USPS task.
-Fig.~\ref{fig:demo_1} shows the results of SR+UDA and CURDA.
-We can see that in the representation space of SR+UDA, most of the target adversarial samples are not matched with source samples indicating a severe inter-class mismatch.
-In comparison, in CURDA's representation space, the target adversarial samples are all nearby the corresponding source sample clusters which explains its improvement on robustness.
+To further investigate the difference between CURDA and baseline models, we visualized the learnt representations with t-SNE~\cite{LeCun2006tSNE} on MNIST $\rightarrow$ USPS task in Fig.~\ref{fig:demo_1} and ~\ref{fig:demo_2}.
+Fig.~\ref{fig:demo_1} shows the feature space distribution of two ADDA models trained with \textit{UDA+AT in SD} and CURDA, respectively.
+In \textit{UDA+AT in SD} most of the target adversarial samples are not matched with source samples.
+In contrast, the target adversarial samples are close to the corresponding source sample clusters in CURDA's representation space, which is mainly due to the combination of the CORTrain and the SAA-contrastive loss.